-One of the simple, yet powerful, principles behind the proposed measures is that sufficiently strong and transparent economic signals are needed.
-Economic signals rewarding economic behaviors, individually and collectively, that are genuinely good for the faltering economies.
+One of the simple, yet powerful, principles behind this proposal is that it is possible to create sufficiently strong, transparent and democratically viable economic signals and mechanisms.
+Robust and efficient economic signals and mechanisms rewarding economic behaviors, individually and collectively, that are genuinely good, not only for the faltering economies but for all economies.